microsoft/Windows-driver-samples/usb/UcmTcpciCxClientSample/README.md

 <https://developer.microsoft.com/en-us/windows/iot/GetStarted>

-Note, you will only need to complete the first two steps, ì1 Get the toolsî and ì2 Setup your deviceî to proceed with the TCPC validation described here.
+Note, you will only need to complete the first two steps, ‚Äú1 Get the tools‚Äù and ‚Äú2 Setup your device‚Äù to proceed with the TCPC validation described here.

 ### PowerShell Connection